In this blogpost:

-Contact by telephone or via instant messaging is no longer enough today.
-66% of customers prefer to buy from companies that use different channels for their customer contact.
+Contact by phone or instant messaging is not enough today.
+66% of customers prefer to buy something from companies that use multiple channels for their customer contact.

-An omnichannel contact center uses different contact channels and knows how to seamlessly merge them.
-In practice, this can mean that someone sends a message via Facebook, receives a reply via WhatsApp and then responds again via Twitter.
+A omnichannel contact center uses different contact channels and manages to seamlessly blend them together.
+In practice, that can mean someone sends a message via Facebook, receives a reply via WhatsApp and then responds again via Twitter.

-With customer contact via Social Media, it is important that you offer the same service through all your channels.
-With software such as Steam-connect you blend all your channels in one interface, so that your customer does not notice anything when he switches channels.
+When interacting with customers via social media, it is important to provide the same service across all your channels.
+With software like Steam-connect you blend all your channels into one interface, so your customer doesn’t notice anything when they switch channels.

 Customer satisfaction surveys and customer satisfaction scores (CSAT) are integral to the success and performance of your contact center.
-Customer feedback gives you valuable insights into the status of your services and helps your team identify successes and areas for improvement.
+Customer feedback gives you valuable insights into the status of your service delivery and helps your team identify successes and areas for improvement.

-You have to collect this information through all your channels and Social Media is no exception.
+You need to collect this information across all your channels, and social media is no exception.

-Send a survey via direct messaging or post a poll for customers to vote for.
+Send out a survey via direct messaging or post a poll for customers to vote on.

-This shows your customers that you value them and their opinion matters.
+This will show your customers that you value them and their opinions matter.

-Not getting the response you’re hoping for?
+Are you not getting the response you’re hoping for?
 Then consider creating a rewards program.
-For example, you can give them a discount on their next purchase.
+For example, you could give them a discount on their next purchase.

-Which metrics are in your call center reports?
-Most call centers focus on KPIs such as abandonment rate, average response speed, and resolve in the first call.
+What metrics are in your call center reports?
+Most call centers focus on KPIs such as abandonment rate, average answer rate and resolve in the first call.

-But do you also report your activities on Social Media?
+But do you also report your activity on Social Media?

-Your customer engagement strategy should measure two areas: engagement (impressions, clicks, reactions) and behavior (what kind of messages they post, positive vs. negative).
+Your customer contact strategy should measure two areas: engagement (views, clicks, responses) and behavior (what kind of posts do they post, positive vs. negative).

-Use both qualitative and quantitative data to get a more holistic view of your Social Media efforts and how your customers are responding to them.
+Use both qualitative and quantitative data so you can get a more holistic view of your efforts on Social Media and how your customers respond to it.

 4. Look closely at your competitors

-You really don’t have to reinvent the wheel.
-Are you not getting any further with your strategy?
-Then look at how your competitors organize their customer contact via Social Media and take notes.
+You really don’t need to reinvent the wheel.
+Not getting anywhere with your strategy?
+Then take a look at how your competitors organize their customer contact through Social Media and take notes.